bbranquinho/wpattern-mutrack/README.md

 # wpattern-mutrack

 Project to track packages (correios, fedex, ...).
-The project are using REST (back-end) and AngularJS (front-end).
+The project use REST (back-end) and AngularJS (front-end).

 <h1>Under Development</h1>